ureca-final/pov-design-system/README.md

 ### Getting started

-To start using the components, first wrap your application in a provider provided by hang-log-design-system
+To start using the components, first wrap your application in a provider provided by pov-design-system

 ```javascript
 import { PovProvider } from 'pov-design-system';